EE274 (Fall 25): Homework-3

 Concatenating all files and using them as a seed file can be a good choice.
 This will result in the LZ77 algorithm finding the longest possible matches and no literals.
 Thus, we will get the best possible compression.

-• the seed input file should be less than 1 KB large
+p1_data/pokemon_data_seed_input.txt - the seed input file should be less than 1 KB (1000 B) large.
+You can check the file size in bytes by running

 Solution